vorce/tddef/README.md

 ## Details

-tddef works by wrapping the `def` keyword in Elixir.
-Before allowing you to define your function it will check that you have a test for it.
+tddef works by wrapping/shadowing the `def` keyword in Elixir.
+When the code is compiled tddef will check that you have a test file, and that it contains code that calls your functions that uses tddef `def`.

 This little helper started as a project to learn more about macros in Elixir.

 ### Rationale

 There was a thread on twitter about ideas for programming languages.
 Someone said that they would like to explore a language that forces you to write tests.
-I thought that was an interesting idea, and figured it could be implemented as a macro for Elixir.
+I thought that was an interesting idea, and figured it could be implemented as a PoC in a macro for Elixir.

 ## Installation